hhxsv5/laravel-s/README.md

     - Under FPM mode, singleton instances will be instantiated and recycled in every request, request start=>instantiate instance=>request end=>recycled instance.

-    - Under Swoole Server, All singleton instances will be hold in memory, different lifetime from FPM, request start=>instantiate instance=>request end=>do not recycle singleton instance.
+    - Under Swoole Server, All singleton instances will be held in memory, different lifetime from FPM, request start=>instantiate instance=>request end=>do not recycle singleton instance.
 So need developer to maintain status of singleton instances in ervery request.

     - Common solutions: